Novi Woody Invasive Species Removals

 Living with Coyotes

-- When walking dogs at sunrise or sunset, Keep them on a leash
+- When walking dogs at sunrise or sunset, keep them on a leash, accompany pets outdoors and do not allow them to roam free in unfenced yards.

 - If you see a coyote around your home; shout, create noise, and make commotion to scare them away.